NormanBenbrahim/point_of_sale_restaurant/README.md

 ### Update a menu item

 **Note** I made the route so that PUT only works if the item exists.
-This way it won't create a new item if you input a new item id.
-This can easily be changed in the route though
+This way it won't create a new item if you input a new item id, so that the restaurant doesn't accidentally accept orders if they don't actually have enough stock

 **Request**
 Make the following request, let's update the royale with cheese
 ```
-PUT 0.0.0.0:8000/add-item
+PUT 0.0.0.0:8000/menu/1
 ```

 Example raw payload, note you must supply the entire payload including any fields you don't update